 Version C. (7 nights).

-This itinerary is only recommended for experienced long distance walkers who are happy to have long distances on consecutive days - overnight stops in Drymen (12 miles), Rowardennan (13 miles), Crianlarich (21 miles), Inveroran (15 miles), Kinlochleven (15 miles) and Fort William (14 miles).
+This itinerary is only recommended for experienced long distance walkers who are happy to have long distances on consecutive days - after your first night in Milngavie, you have overnight stops in Drymen (12 miles), Rowardennan (13 miles), Crianlarich (21 miles), Inveroran (15 miles), Kinlochleven (18 miles) and Fort William (15 miles).
 So there are two long days.

 Version D. (7 nights).

-This is the same as Version B, (one long day) except you miss out the first day and start at Drymen - there is a fairly regular bus service from Glasgow.
+This is the same as Version B, (one long day) except you miss out the first day and start at Drymen.

-Please book early to avoid disappointment, the West Highland Way gets very busy and accommodation is limited in some villages - the sooner you book the better, especially if you wish to hike the route in Easter, weekends in May and early June, or during the high season in July-August, and early September.
+Please book early to avoid disappointment, the West Highland Way gets very busy and accommodation is limited in some villages - the sooner you book the better, especially if you wish to hike the route in Easter, May and early June, (best to book the previous year) or during the high season in July-August, and early and mid September.
+Avoiding weekend starts is a good idea if possible.
+There are dates in April, May and June which are already booked up for 2020 so book as soon as possible.

-Prices are based on 2 people sharing a double or twin room in carefully selected B&B's / guest houses along the route.
+Prices and Accommodation.
+Prices are based on 2 people sharing a double or twin room in carefully selected B&B's / guest houses along the route (and hotels on 2 or 3 of the nights).
 We book ensuite (rooms with a private bathroom / shower) rooms where possible, which is usually on most of the nights if booked well in advance.
 On the 9 night itinerary, typically 6 or 7 of the nights are in B&B/Guest Houses, and 2 or 3 in hotels.
-If you prefer to stay in hotels on all or more of the nights, please contact us for prices.

 Route guidance: The price includes a copy of the best large scale map of the whole route, and a good guidebook, which gives detailed descriptions of each section of the walk and the historical context.
 We also provide other useful information about walking in Scotland and travel options after your walk.

 Extra days can be arranged in most places, but please request these at the time of the initial booking.
-Many people have an extra day in Fort William so they have the chance to climb Ben Nevis (Britain's highest mountain - 1342 metres starting at sea level), but it is also a good idea to have an extra day half-way along the route, for example in Tyndrum, either to rest tired feet, or to take a day trip on the train to Oban on the west coast.
+Many people have an extra day in Fort William so they have the chance to climb Ben Nevis (Britain's highest mountain - 1342 metres starting at sea level).

 Shorter itineraries: If you are very fit we can arrange the whole walk in 6 days (7 nights with accommodation in Milngavie the night before you start and on arrival in Fort William).
+If you only have 5 or 6 days we can also arrange bespoke itineraries where you start in Ardlui (which gives a ferry crossing of Loch Lomond before you start the hike) or Crianlarich or Tyndrum.
 Contact us for more information.

-Baggage transfer: We arrange for your luggage to be collected from and taken to each B&B /guest house / hotel you stay in.
-This can be arranged from April to September inclusive.
+Baggage transfer: We arrange for your luggage to be collected from and taken to each B&B/guest house / hotel you stay in.
+This can be arranged from early April to early October.
 Due to space constraints, note that only one piece of luggage per person can be transferred - we can advise if you need to store luggage you won't need till after your walking holiday.